Amboseli Trust for Elephants

 The purpose of The Elephant Charter is to provide a set of guiding Principles, based on elephant biology, to form a touchstone for anyone needing to address elephant interests.
-Buttressed by its Appendix, The Elephant Charter represents a consensus of the nature of elephants.
-It is intended to promote scientifically sound and ethical management and care of all elephants, providing guidance to law and policy makers, enforcement agencies and the courts, organizations, institutions and international bodies, as well as to managers of wild and captive elephants.
+Supported by its Appendix, The Elephant Charter represents a consensus of the nature of elephants and is intended to promote scientifically sound and ethical management and care of all elephants, providing guidance to law and policy makers, enforcement agencies and the courts, organizations, institutions and international bodies, as well as to managers of wild and captive elephants.

 Elephant family exists to save the Asian elephant from extinction in the wild, along with tigers, orangutans and all the other animals who share their habitat.
-Working with local people and partner NGOs, they currently fund 12 projects across Asia and invest where it is needed most: to protect habitat, prevent conflict and reconnect the forest homes of the endangered Asian elephant.
+Working with local people and partner non governmental organisations, they fund projects across Asia and invest where it is needed most: to protect habitat, prevent conflict and reconnect the forest homes of the endangered Asian elephant.

 Elephant Voices works to advance the study of elephant cognition, communication and social behavior, and to promote the scientifically sound and ethical management and care of elephants This is accomplished through research, conservation, education and advocacy.